Paper and Piles: Oh My! How to Declutter Paper

 How to Tidy Paper

 First, I make room.
 Lots of it.
-Gather all the loose papers in your house that you have sitting around on your kitchen counter, desk, on top of your filing cabinet, in a drawer.
+Gather all the loose papers in your house that you have sitting around on your kitchen counter, desk, top of your filing cabinet or in a drawer.
 Put them all in one pile.
-One of the benefits, people say, about going through unaddressed paperwork is that they find money.
-Uncashed checks, cash, and perhaps a receipt to something that needs to be returned.
+One of the benefits, people say, of going through unaddressed paperwork is that they find money.
+They find uncashed checks, cash, and perhaps a receipt to something that needs to be returned.
 This is what pays you back for going through your paperwork.
 Think of it as a gift.

 Discard Everything

-Discarding everything means to choose from what you have on the premise that everything will be discarded.
-A single sheet of paper takes up almost no room, which makes it very easy to accumulate far too many before you realize it.
-If you don’t approach the selection process with a commitment to getting rid of them all, you will barely make a dent in the overall volume.
+“Discard everything” means to choose from what you have on the premise that everything will be discarded.
+A single sheet of paper takes up almost no room.
+For this reason, it makes it very easy to accumulate far too many before you realize it has taken over your life.
+If you don’t approach the paper discard process with a commitment to getting rid of them all, you will barely make a dent in the overall volume.
 Remember, many things are available on the internet.
 Getting rid of a lot of paper will make your life less cumbersome.

 Keep only those papers for which there is a clear purpose - those you are currently using, those you will need for a limited period, and those that you need to keep indefinitely.